rafaelaqfc/Final-Project-SQL/cleaning_data.md

 <br/>

--- *Then, I came back to the columns names of some tables to check them again if they would need to be renamed in a more consistent way (remember that I had renamed them already before creating the tables in the `PgAdmin`, so this was a second check to rename some of them in case it was needed):*
+- Then, I came back to the columns names of some tables to check them again if they would need to be renamed in a more consistent way (remember that I had renamed them already before creating the tables in the `PgAdmin`, so this was a second check to rename some of them in case it was needed):

 <br/>